Chartered Institute

 Universal Understanding

-CIOL encourages the learning of all languages in support of our motto "universal understanding" and strives to reverse the growing deficit in language skills in the UK, at a time when global demand for such skills is expanding.
+CIOL encourages the learning of all languages in support of our motto "universal understanding" and strives to reverse the growing deficit in language skills in the UK, at a time when global demand for multilingualism is expanding.

 Those who only rely on English alone and do not embrace the learning of other languages inevitably deny themselves the opportunity to fully access other cultures through language.

-However, with around 1.6 billion people worldwide who speak English to a useful level but are not first language English speakers, CIOL, as the global professional body for linguists, also seeks to support adult second language learners of English in line with our Royal Charter.
+However, with around 1.6 billion people worldwide who speak English to a useful level - but are not first language English speakers - CIOL also seeks to support adult second language learners of English to meet the ambitions of our Royal Charter.

 English changes lives